bkj/pmet/README.md

 #### Metric learning

 Classification works when we have a closed set of labels -- that is, we know the labels that we care about ahead of time, and we have examples of each of the classes.
-Metric learning can help in a situation where the only kinds of labels we have are "this set of things are allsimilar" and "these sets of strings are dissimilar".
+Metric learning can help in a situation where the only kinds of labels we have are "this set of things are all similar" and "these sets of strings are dissimilar".

+Roughly, a lot of these methods boil down to learning an embedding for the strings such that strings that get embedded close together are likely from the same class.
+This can be learned w/ loss functions like contrastive loss, triplet loss, and some others that are implemented here.
+Roughly, most of these loss functions boil down to "pull the things that are similar close together, and push the things that are dissimilar far apart", but the details vary.